Id, ego and superego: Superego

 — New Introductory Lectures on Psychoanalysis, p.
 64.

 Thus when the child is in rivalry with the parental imago it feels the dictatorial Thou shalt—the manifest power that the imago represents—on four levels: (i) the auto-erotic, (ii) the narcissistic, (iii) the anal, and (iv) the phallic.
 Those different levels of mental development, and their relations to parental imagos, correspond to specific id forms of aggression and affection.

 The concept of the Oedipus complex internalised in the superego - anchored by Freud in the hypothetical murder of the forefather of the Darwinian horde by his sons - has been criticised for its supposed sexism.
 Women, who cannot develop a fear of castration due to their different genital make-up, do not identify with the father.
-Therefore, ‘their superego is never as implacable, as impersonal, as independent of its emotional origins as we demand of men...they are often more influenced in their judgements by feelings of affection or hostility.’ - not by fear of castration, as was the case with ‘Little Hans’ in his conflict with his father over his wife and mother.
+Therefore, 'their superego is never as implacable, as impersonal, as independent of its emotional origins as we demand of men...they are often more influenced in their judgements by feelings of affection or hostility.' - not by fear of castration, as was the case with 'Little Hans' in his conflict with his father over his wife and mother.
 However, Freud went on to modify his position to the effect "that the majority of men are also far behind the masculine ideal and that all human individuals, as a result of their human identity, combine in themselves both masculine and feminine characteristics, otherwise known as human characteristics."

 Psychic apparatus

-Freud's structural or three instance model, referring to his rider parable: The human head symbolises the ego, the animal the id.
-Dualistic in an analogue way, the libidinal energy branches out from the id into two main areas: up the mental urge to know and down the bodily urge to act.
-Both are bundled into actions in the ego in order to fulfil the id's needs.
-This includes perception and judgement of inner and outer reality, leading to experiences (by muscle control), which the superego internalises via neuronal imprinting.
-The superego contains the socialisation that takes place during childhood.
-If it complements the id's instincts, the organism remains mentally healthy – the 'rider' carries out the will of his 'animal' "as if it were his own."
-The borders between un- and consciousness aren't sharp: "Where id was, ego shall become."

 In order to overcome difficulties of understanding as far as possible, Freud formulated his "metapsychology" which for Lacan represents a technical elaboration of the concepts of the soul model: dividing the organism into three instances the id is regarded as the germ from which the ego and the superego develop.
 Driven by an energy that Freud calls libido in direct reference to Plato's Eros, the instances complement each other through their specific functions in a similar way to the organelles of a cell or parts of a technical apparatus.